 An exploration of the methods, practices, and key concepts of literary study.
 Fall.
+Prerequisite: ENG 102.

-Note: This course serves as the Gateway course for the English major.
-A grade of C- or higher is required for graduation.
+Note: A grade of C- or higher is required for this Gateway course for the English major.

 ENG 241.
 The Art of Rhetoric.
 3.